cesar-douady/open-lmake/doc/fearless.md

 - More complex cases (e.g., the `INDIRECT()` function) break even further.
 - ...

-In short, such a tool would be completely unusable without frequent presses of the 'Recompute All' button to be safe.
+In short, such a tool would be completely unusable without frequent presses of the 'Recompute All' button to ensure correctness.

 To some extent, the same is true for most build systems (including all major ones): there are numerous situations where they fail to recompute what they should.